 The Prada Foundation has been active for two decades but never had a permanent venue in Milan before last May 2015.
-The building's design is worth to be product by genius Peter Marino, who designs Chanel and Barneys stores throughout the world.
-Formerly a distillery dating back to the 1910s, the Milan outpost of the Prada Foundation is a proper complex, which painted gold paint over grey concrete walls and turned a lighthouse into an installation space.
+The building's design is a product of the genius architect Peter Marino, who designs Chanel and Barneys stores throughout the world.
+Formerly a distillery dating back to the 1910s, the Milan outpost of the Prada Foundation is an interesting mix of gold-painted grey concrete walls and a lighthouse turned into an installation space.

 A mix between post-industrial and post-maritime, the grounds mix well with the modern and contemporary art exhibited.

 The mission of the Foundation is not only to exhibit Prada's extensive modern and contemporary art collection in a shiny glass store-like complex.
 Their bigger mission is to, quoting from their Program handout, question "what is a cultural institution for?"
 As their statement reads, 'culture should help us with our everyday lives, and understand how we, and the world, are changing'.
 The Foundation stands as being a welcoming, open, democratic space for the city of Milan.
 The 10 euros ticket fee was perhaps on the upper echelon side, but Prada certainly fulfils their socially-forward cultural goal much better than its rival luxury brand, Louis Vuitton.
 The Prada Foundation feels like a centre for the arts: showing and exhibiting carefully selected, important artists for the development of contemporary art history.
 It does not present itself like a marketing skim for the Italian luxury powerhouse.